 BLAST E-values: how they are calculated and what they mean

-SequenceServer BLAST result highlighting that E-values are shown in two places in the BLAST result report: in the table of of all hits, and as part of the alignment of each hit.
+SequenceServer BLAST result highlighting that E-values are shown in two places in the BLAST result report: in the table of all hits, and as part of the alignment of each hit.

 What is an E-value?